CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 12. From the filter pane, remove the **Resource type** filter then go to **Add filter** and notice the **Security findings** filter – it allows you to find all resources that are prone to a specific vulnerability.
 You can also search for CVE, KB ID, name and missing update.

-13. From the filter pane, remove the **Security findings** filter if you added in the previous step then from the top menu, click on **Open query**.
+13. From the filter pane, remove the **Security findings** filter you added in the previous step then from the top menu, click on **Open query**.

     ![Inventory: Assign tags](../Images/inventory-open-query-new.1.png)